The Quick Guide To

 That doesn’t mean you cannot buy property in Mexico as a foreigner.
 You’ll have to buy it under a Fideicomiso-which a real estate attorney can help you with.

-I want to caution you about buying real estate without hiring the right “notario public” or Notary.
+I want to caution you about buying real estate without hiring the right “notario” or Notary.
 Many expats who have done this end up losing their properties or a lot of money in a Mexican court fighting for their property because they didn’t know their property did not have a clean title.
 It’s also important that you have a will or “testamento” in Mexico which can save you years in probate court.

 Mexico doesn’t have a multiple listing system (MLS) like you might be used to in the U.S. and Canada.
 Therefore, knowing what is a “fair price” to pay for a property can be a challenge.
 Most real estate companies are only aware of the price of the houses they manage and have in their inventory but aren’t aware of ALL the closings in one particular area.
-That’s why it’s important to hire a reputable real estate company with various listings, know the area very well, and give you a fair analysis of the real estate market in that area.
+That’s why it’s important to hire a reputable real estate company with various listings, who knows the area very well, and gives you a fair analysis of the real estate market in that area.

 Even then, it would be best if you still did your own research before ever buying real estate in Mexico.
 Walk the neighborhoods, talk to locals and neighbors, and check the listings online for various real estate companies.
 You can find an excellent deal through word of mouth!
 Don’t underestimate it.